 Advancing youth development: When asked to rate the program's effectiveness, ninety three percent of the personnel involved with the programs responded with a very positive or positive rating.
-Staff members cited decreases in participants' idle time and violent behavior, as well as increases in participant self-control, postive incentives, and cooperation as factors contributing to positive impacts on staff's work.
+Staff members cited decreases in participants' idle time and violent behavior, as well as increases in participant self-control, postive incentives, low) to five (very high).
+Both artists and site staff rated the program's effectiveness in the areas of planning, communication, and cooperation as very high.
+Staff members expressed across-the-board interest in continuing association with the program.